-Since the invention of the microscope, there has been a close connection between tech and healthcare.
+Since the invention of the microscope, there has been a close connection between tech changing healthcare.
 This connection dates back centuries.
-There is no better use for discoveries than employing them to keep patient alive and healthy, especially given how hard scientists work to develop new tec.
+There is no better use for discoveries than employing them to keep patient alive and healthy, especially given how hard scientists work to develop new tech.

 VR’s use in education is the most obvious example of how it might be applied in a healthcare context.
 With this tech, doctors of the future can be guided through training in some of the most challenging surgeries and evaluate their performance.
 The advantages of this learning method to practicing on cadavers are almost endless.
 The ability to simulate actual patient reactions and the process’s scalability is at the top of the list.